 The Hanover, PA, eagle camera might be the most popular of all the live-streaming wildlife cameras in Pennsylvania.
 This camera is affixed directly adjacent to a bald eagle’s nest on private property near Codorus State Park in York County.

 There are a total of three live cameras around the nest which features a mating pair of bald eagles, eggs, and, hopefully, young eaglets.

 The camera typically begins streaming sometime between early December and early January and continues until well after the eaglets have hatched.

-Black Bear Camera in Northeastern PA
+Black Bear Camera in Monroe County

-Snow Geese Migration Camera
+Snow Geese Migration Camera in Lancaster County

-The snow geese migration through Middle Creek Wildlife Management Area in Lancaster County is one of the best bird watching events in Pennsylvania.
+The snow geese migration through Middle Creek Wildlife Management Area in Lancaster County is one of the best bird-watching events in Pennsylvania.
 However, if you can’t make it out to Middle Creek or simply want to see what conditions are like before you go, the Pennsylvania Game Commission has set up a snow geese migration camera.

 Elk Rutting Season Camera

 Each year in early fall, the elk of Elk County, Pennsylvania, have their annual rut (or mating season).
 This is the perfect time to visit the Elk Country Visitor Center, but if you can’t make it here to see it in person, the PA Game Commission has set up a live stream from a nearby field each of the last few years.